AnshulTikariha/sql-query-doctor/README.md

 - Frontend runs on port 4200
 - Backend runs on port 5001
 - CORS is configured for local development
-- All ports can be customized in `docker-compose.yml`
+- All ports can be customized in the respective configuration files

 ## 🧪 Testing